Northern Ireland bid to stifle De Jong falls short

 De Jong, the 22-year-old Barcelona midfielder who only made his international debut just over a year ago, has been at the heart of the resurgence of Ronald Koeman’s team.

-It was a measure of the respect Northern Ireland had for De Jong that coach Michael O’Niell effectively posted McNair in his forward line just to shadow the rising star.
+It was a measure of the respect Northern Ireland had for De Jong that coach Michael O’Neill effectively posted McNair in his forward line just to shadow the rising star.

-”Very much our game plan centered around trying to keep De Jong quiet,” O’Niell said.
+”Very much our game plan centered around trying to keep De Jong quiet,” O’Neill said.

 The tactic of stifling the Barcelona midfielder almost worked to perfection as Northern Ireland frustrated the Dutch for most of the night at De Kuip stadium and even took an unexpected lead when substitute Josh Magennis headed in at the far post in the 75th minute.